varun-kolluru/Zeotap_SpreadSheet/README.md

 1. This web app have mainly 3 tightly coupled components,meaning lot of data and actions need to be transfered between components for every action, so To reduce data transfer between components.

 #### note:- This is a valid approach for small apps with tightly coupled components.
 For big apps, code redability and maintanability will be difficult.

+## DataStructure used:-
+### 2-D array of js objects
+* 2-D array is standard way to represent a grid
+* object is used to store all properties of cells which may take some extra memory than another array but here is why is choose object:-
+  1. easy to access value
+  2. better readability
+  3. easy to add new properties with out disturbing existing functionality